keith-kurak/app-release-checklist/README.md

 ### Others

+#### App Store / Play Store
+- [ ] Store description
+  - Let Bolt or ChatGPT generate this for you!

 #### Play Store
 - [ ] 512 x 512px version of the icon
   - resize the iOS icon in macOS Preview or MS Paint
 - [ ] 1024 x 500px feature graphic
   - Ask ChatGPT to generate one based off your app icon
+- [ ] Short description (up to 80 characters)

+## 4. Submit to the stores!
+_With everything in order, just fill everything out until the App Store and Play Store let you submit!_

+### App Store (iOS)
+- [ ] Go to [App Store Connect](https://appstoreconnect.apple.com/) to complete the store listing that was automatically created for you
+  - [ ] In the main page ("1.0" release), add your screenshots, description, review information, and select the build that was uploaded via `npx testflight`
+  - [ ] In **App Information**, set your app name (must be unique), category, and age rating
+  - [ ] In **App Privacy**, set your privacy policy URL, indicate any data you collect, and click Publish
+- [ ] - [ ] On the main page, click Add for Review to submit!

+### Play Store (Android)
+- [ ] On the [Play Store Console](https://play.google.com/console), go to the app you created earlier.
+- [ ] Start on the **Dashboard** and keep clicking into all the tasks until they're done:
+  - [ ] Setup privacy policy, content rating, all the disclosures about news apps, government apps, etc.
+  - [ ] Set contact details
+  - [ ] Setup store listing (you'll use your screenshots, feature graphic, icon, description, and short description here
+  - [ ] At the very bottom of the Dashboard, click on "Select countries and regions" to set app availability
+- [ ] Under Test and Release -> Testing -> Internal, choose your release and promote it to Production.
+- [ ] Back on Dashboard, submit for review!

 ## Appendix